Bethnal Green: Demographics

 An eastern European shop on Cambridge Heath Road.

 Bethnal Green had a total population of 27,849 at the 2011 UK census.
 The largest single ethnic group is people of Bangladeshi descent, who constitute 38 per cent of the area's population.
 Every year since 1999 the Baishakhi Mela is held in Weavers' Fields to commemorate the Bengali New Year.
 The second largest is the White British, constituting 30 per cent of the area's population.
 Other ethnic groups include Black Africans and Black Caribbeans.

 According to the UK census of 2011, the population has a lower proportion of young people than the national average and a higher proportion of older people.
 Bethnal Green also has a significant immigrant population.

-Religion and mysticism
+Religion

 In 2021 the religions of Bethnal Green's residents were estimated at: